Newcastle Portraits Behind the Scenes!

 What happens at a studio photoshoot

-Newcastle Photographer Sarah Deane explains…
+/0 Comments/in Commercial, Portraits /by Sarah DeaneNewcastle Photographer Sarah Deane explains…

 What Happens at a Studio Photoshoot?

-Step one is planning your shoot!
+Step one, Planning your portrait shoot!

 You will need to book in and schedule a time for your shoot on my easy to use booking page.
 Once you have your shoot planned, you will receive a detailed email confirming your appointment and information on how to find me and how to prepare.

 So you’ll need to think about what you are going to wear and if you want to style or cut your hair prior to the shoot.
 You’ll also need to think about make up, are you a full face or a none at all kind of person?
+More tips at the base o this article.

 You might like to consider bringing a few props relevant to your line of work or clothing/jewellery accessories to add some interest or personality to your photos however they aren’t essential and simplicity works very well too.